First Tank Guide Tank Logo

 I frequently get questions about dechlorination.
 What is a dechlorinator, where do I get a dechlorinator, what dechlorinator do I use, etc.

-Why do I need a dechlorinator
+Why Do I Need a Dechlorinator

-Most (if not all) municipal water supplies, and many holding tanks for wells in rural communities, farms, and ranches, are treated with chemicals to kill off any harmful bacteria or other pathogens which may get into the water.
-The most common of these chemicals are chlorine and chloramine.
-Though the dosages of these chemicals in the water supply are low enough that they are not harmful to a land animal (including people, dogs, cats, hamsters, horses, etc) or house plant, they are high enough to cause damage to your biological filter and eventually to your fish.
+Though the dosages of these chemicals in the water supply are low enough that they are not harmful to land animals (including people, dogs, cats, hamsters, horses, etc) or house plants, they are high enough to cause damage to your biological filter.
+This damage will allow ammonia to start to build up in the tank, eventually becoming harmful to your fish.
 For this reason it is important that you treat your water to remove chlorine with an appropriate dechlorinator before you add it to your tank.

 Dechlorinators are very inexpensive.
 Usually for just a few dollars you can get enough to treat your tank for a year or more.
 However, if you use some of the more expensive dechlorinators, you will have higher dosages and higher cost, so you will not be able to treat as much water for the same amount of money.
 For a regular dechlorinator, you should be able to get enough to treat 4,000-5,000 gallons of water (16,000-20,000 liters) for $5.00-$10.00.

-Where can I get a dechlorinator?
+Where Can I Get a Dechlorinator?

-How do I use a dechlorinator
+How Do I Use a Dechlorinator

 Dechlorinators are also generally very fast acting.
 Most will neutralize the chlorine in a bucket of source water in a minute or two, and will neutralize chloramine in as little as five minutes.